unleashy/koota/VM.md

 If the call stack is empty, the virtual machine should put the string `<ret with empty stack>` in the output then immediately `halt`.

+### Unrecognised opcodes

+If the virtual machine finds an unrecognised opcode, it must `halt`.